 Classification of Schools.
-Baseball has two classes of competition.
+Baseball has three classes of competition.
 Class A will be classified based on a total enrollment of 850 and above (Approved Ruling & Interp.
 For 2.13.2).
-The remaining schools will be placed in Class B. The total enrollment figures shall be doubled for unisex schools.
+The remaining schools will be divided evenly into Class B & Class C. If there is an uneven number of schools, the larger number of schools will be in Class C. Schools can petition to play up a class in all activities.
+No replacement is made in that class vacated (no team will move up to fill that void).
+The total enrollment figures shall be doubled for unisex schools.